The-OpenROAD-Project/OpenROAD/README.md

 the die and core area can be computed from the design size and utilization as show below:

+If no -tracks file is used the routing layers from the LEF are used.

 ```
  core_area = design_area / (utilization / 100)
  core_width = sqrt(core_area / aspect_ratio)